sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 Meanwhile, other labs like OpenAI and Anthropic may not publish as many papers, but they nonetheless have highly influential work (e.g., <d-cite key="bai2022constitutional"></d-cite><d-cite key="tamkin2021understanding"></d-cite>).
 These industry papers often paint conveniently rosy picture of AI.
 For example, they sometimes engage in “safety washing”<d-cite key="ren2024safetywashing"></d-cite> in which research that is not differentially useful for safety is presented as if it is.

-Meanwhile, the reach of industry labs into the research space involves more than just papers.
+The reach of industry labs into the research space involves more than just papers.
-**AI academia is deeply entangled with industry:**
+**AI academia's entanglement with industry runs deep:**

 > Imagine if, in mid-December of 2019, over 10,000 health policy researchers made the yearly pilgrimage to the largest international health policy conference in the world.
 > Among the many topics discussed…was how to best deal with the negative effects of increased tobacco usage…